 If you’re leasing a car that becomes totaled, then your auto insurer will send the money to the leasing company directly.

 Cars can be totaled for many reasons.
 Most of the time, it’s the result of an accident but it can also happen due to weather phenomena, such as floods, hurricanes, or falling trees.
 Your insurer will still payout your car’s value as long as you have comprehensive coverage for weather damages and collision coverage for car accidents.

 Hearing that your car is totaled is never enjoyable, but you can make the best of it by considering your options.
 Try looking at the situation as a chance to find a new car and remember to remove the total loss vehicle from your insurance policy.
 Just make sure the total loss vehicle isn’t still registered under your name and be sure you aren’t still renting a car that you need insurance coverage for.
 Some providers will offer you a rental car for a period of time in the case of a total loss, but check with your carrier first.

 You can recover from a totaled car with a little time and patience.
-If you’re in the car buying market, check out these new cars that are the cheapest to insure and consider whether you should lease or buy a car.
+If you’re in the car buying market, check out the cheapest cars to insure.

 - Cheap full coverage car insurance: Explanation and prices